March 9, 2023 • Life for Leaders

 Verses 36 and 37 of Psalm 119 echo the common psalm’s common refrain: “Turn my heart to you decrees . . . give me life in your ways.”
 Yet they add something distinctive, namely recognition of things that might tempt us to turn away from God and God’s Word.
 These things are “selfish gain” and “vanities.”

 We all face various temptations in the context of our work.
 We might, for example, have our hearts turned to “selfish gain.”
 We are motivated so much by the opportunity to make lots of money that we lose sight of the greater good our work should produce.
 Or, we may be tempted by “vanities,” that is, by things that appear so delightful but are, in the end, lacking real meaning.
 Vanities might include an exalted title, “the corner office,” winning the company’s salesperson of the year award, and so forth.
-These might seems to give life when, in reality, their happiness is transient and empty.
+These might seem to give life when, in reality, their happiness is transient and empty.

 As you pray based on Psalm 119:36-37, you might reflect on what in your work tempts you to turn your heart away from God and God’s truth.

-Gracious God, that you for the gift of your Word, for all that is revealed in Scripture.
+Gracious God, thank you for the gift of your Word, for all that is revealed in Scripture.
 Thank you for showing us who you are and how we might know you.
 Thank you for teaching us to walk in your ways so that we might live fully and fruitfully in all we do.

 I want to follow your guidance when I’m working, Lord.
 I am eager to live in a way that honors you and bears witness to your truthful wisdom.
 Sometimes I do this, thanks to your grace at work in me.
 But there are other times, times when I am tempted by things that can feel so important but, in the end, are empty.